Jersey Line Films is a film and television production company founded and operated by award-winning filmmaker George Roy

-Jersey Line Films develops and produces documentary films and various long-form television.
+Develops and produces documentary films and various long-form television/digital content.

 George Roy is a three-time Peabody Award-winning filmmaker.
-The Curse of the Bambino, Broad Street Bullies, Hitler’s Pawn, Mantle, Fists of Freedom, and the When It Was a Game trilogy are among his twenty films for HBO Sports.
-He also has directed and edited numerous films and programs for SHOWTIME, CBS, A&E, FOX, and ESPN.
+The Curse of the Bambino, Broad Street Bullies, Hitler’s Pawn, Mantle, Fists of Freedom, and the When It Was a Game trilogy are among his twenty two films for HBO Sports.
+He also has directed and edited numerous films and programs for SHOWTIME, CBS, A&E, FOX, NBC, ESPN and WORLD WRESTLING ENTERTAINMENT.
 Former founding partner of Black Canyon Productions and Flagstaff Films, he has been honored with five Emmy awards.

 When it Was a Game — HBO

 Fists of Freedom: The Story of the 68 Summer Games — HBO